States Reduce Inequality

 Is your state’s minimum wage enough for an average family to live on?
 Find out how wages in your state and hometown stack up against the cost of living in your area by visiting the Living Wage Calculator from MIT.[/padding_box]

 For information on your home state or to make comparisons, please scroll down through our state-by-state rundown below and if you want more detail on state laws, visit the website of the National Conference of State Legislatures and learn even more.

 - No state minimum wage law.

 - Aug.
-18,2015 – Birmingham City Council votes to raise minimum wage from federal level of $7.25 to $8.50 by July 2016 and $10.10 in July 2017.
-Move would make Birmingham first city in southeast to lift its wage floor above federal level.
+18, 2015 – Birmingham City Council votes to raise minimum wage from the federal level of $7.25 to $8.50 by July 2016 and $10.10 in July 2017.
+The move would make Birmingham the first city in the southeast to lift its wage floor above the federal level.
 “We can’t have a progressive city and low-wage jobs,” says Councilwoman Lashunda Scales, one of seven council members who backed the increase.

 Feb.
 9, 2016 – Birmingham City Council votes to speed up city’s proposed $10.10 minimum wage to take effect on March 1.
-City is racing to get ahead of action by Republicans in Alabama legislature who are pushing to adopt a measure that would block Birmingham’s minimum wage increase and bar any other Alabama city or county from raising the local minimum wage.
+The city is racing to get ahead of action by Republicans in the Alabama legislature who are pushing to adopt a measure that would block Birmingham’s minimum wage increase and bar any other Alabama city or county from raising the local minimum wage.

 - Feb.
 25, 2016 – Within an hour of fast-track votes in the Alabama legislature, Gov. Robert Bentley signs a bill blocking Birmingham’s minimum wage increase and bars any other localities from setting wage minimums, as news is breaking that Governor has quietly given $73,000 pay increases to four members of his cabinet and approved very handsome pay hikes for 29 members of his staff.